-A couple of weeks ago (almost on my first day back from the Christmas break) I booked myself onto a training course so I could qualify for Level A Occupational Testing certification.
+Last year I booked myself onto a training course so I could qualify for what was then called the Level A Occupational Testing certification.
 This allows me to administer the types of test used by employers as part of their recruitment and selection process.
-My colleague Spencer Holmes brought a group of 12 fellow trainers together so that we could all enjoy a group discount, and it seemed like too good a chance to miss, especially since it’s 6 years since I last gained a professional qualification, and I know how nice it is as a trainer to occasionally be on the “receiving”end.
+My colleague Spencer Holmes brought a group of 12 fellow trainers together so that we could all enjoy a group discount, and it seemed like too good a chance to miss, especially since it had been 6 years since I last gained a professional qualification, and I know how nice it is as a trainer to occasionally be on the “receiving”end.

 The 3 day course proved to be a real challenge, for lots of reasons, and I learnt a lot about myself, including one huge reminder of a massively important principle of motivation.

 The course is highly technical.
 It has to be: you need to be able to distinguish people’s performance across a range of tests, know how reliable the results are, and how valid the tests themselves are and how relevant to the job.
 Most test publishers give you important data which answers many of the considerations, but you still need to be able to do some of it for yourself.

 By definition this class of 12 trainers was going to struggle with the maths part.
 The trainer (I suspect unwittingly) chose a Numerical Awareness test to demonstrate to us how to administer a test, the results of which showed that with only 2 exceptions the people in the room had numerical awareness ability in the bottom 3 percentile of the norm group.
 We’re arithmetically challenged, you might say.
 We knew it, no surprises, mild embarrassment all round, but we have broad shoulders so can shrug it off.